 Vegan Spinach Artichoke Dip

-To create a vegan version, substitute the cream cheese with a cashew cream or dairy-free cream cheese, use coconut yogurt for sour cream, and choose a plant-based mayonnaise.
-Nutritional yeast can add a cheesy flavor without dairy.
+Use cashew cream or dairy-free cream cheese, coconut yogurt for sour cream and vegan mayo.
+Nutritional yeast adds a cheesy flavor.

 Spicy Spinach Artichoke Dip